slgobinath/SafeEyes/README.md

 4: Start Safe Eyes from start menu.

+### Other Linux:

+Manual installation is not tested in any systems.
+I will update this page as soon as I have tested in any other Linux distributions.

+1: Download and extract [safeeyes.tar.gz](https://github.com/slgobinath/SafeEyes/releases/download/v1.0.6/hicolor.tar.gz) into `/opt`

+2: Download and extract [hicolor.tar.gz](https://github.com/slgobinath/SafeEyes/releases/download/v1.0.6/hicolor.tar.gz) into `~/.icons` or `/usr/share/icons`

+3: Install the dependencies: `gir1.2-appindicator3-0.1`, `python-xlib`, `python-apscheduler`, `python-gobject`

+4: Start Safe Eyes using this command:  `/opt/safeeyes/safeeyes/safeeyes`

+Once started, Safe Eyes will copy the desktop file to `~/.config/autostart` and the configurations to `~/.config/safeeyes`.
+Therefore, from next time onwards, it should start with the system.

 ## Usage
 Just install and forget; Safe Eyes will take care of your eyes.
 To customize the preferences, go to Settings from Safe Eyes tray icon.